Fitting the Light Curves

 If the user wants to tie a parameter over all visits, set -1.

-If the user does not want to tie a certain parameter, he or she has to duplicate the line as often as they have visits.
+If the user does not want to tie a certain parameter, they have to duplicate the line as often as they have visits.

 Example: c in the template above.
 The code assumes that the user sorted the rows in the correct order.